bcgov/openshift-launchpad/CONTRIBUTING.md

 Please ensure that all boosters are able to be run without any modification to the code using standard Docker commands.
 Cloning a booster, navigating to the project root directory, and running `docker build -t booster . && docker run -it booster` must result in a functional product.
 Further, all frontend boosters should be decoupled from backend boosters and vice versa.

 Once the above requirements have been met, you may request that the booster be added to the OpenShift Launchpad.
 This may be requested in the following ways.
-- Open a pull request with the requisite changes made to the choose-your-own-adventure script
 - Create a GitHub issue explaining the request and include the booster repository